TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/ASK/README.md

 This increases the data transmission speed as more information can be transmitted in the same time.

 > [!TIP]
-> *Morse code* can be viewed as *OOK* with *two* instead of *one symbol*: there is a symbol for a *short* tone and a symbol for a *long* tone.
+> *Morse code* can be viewed as *OOK* with *two symbols* instead of *one*: there is a symbol for a *short* tone and a symbol for a *long* tone.
 Imagine how much longer it would take for morse code messages if there was just *one* symbol, and all letters would need to be defined just by *short* tones.

 ### EV1527